How to Use Agile in Offshore Development

 After all, having another team from a different culture, time zone, and location can prove to be tricky if we are to strictly follow the values and principles in agile.

-However, is it necessary to choose one over the other or could we blend them together?
+However, is it really necessary to choose one over the other or could we blend them together?
 With more than nine years of solid experience in agile offshore development, we here at Full Scale believe that agile development can be outsourced — ONLY when it’s done right.

 First, what is Agile?